Oracle Corporation

 ORCL

-Oracle is a global technology giant specializing in enterprise software and cloud services within the prepackaged software sector.
+Oracle Corporation is a leader in enterprise software and cloud services, operating in the prepackaged software industry.

 Investment Opinion: Should I buy ORCL Today?